uayanle/electrical-engineering-calculator/README.md

-# ⚡ Electrical Engineering Calculator
+## Electrical Engineering Calculator

 Python • Tkinter • Electrical Engineering

-A desktop application built with Python and Tkinter that provides a collection of electrical engineering calculators commonly used by students and engineers.
+Hi, this is a desktop application built using Python and Tkinter.
+This project provides a collection of electrical engineering calculators commonly used by students and engineers.

-This project was developed to strengthen my Python programming skills while applying core electrical engineering principles learned during my degree.
+This was developed to help strengthen my Python programming skills while applying core electrical engineering principles learned during my degree.

-## Features
+## Calculator Features

 - Three Phase Power Calculator
 - Voltage Drop Calculator